mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ### Monitoring Metrics and Early stopping
-If you are familiar with overfitting, you hate it if not check out this [post](https://mravendi.github.io/2018/02/28/AnotherLook.html), you are going to hear a lot about it.
+If you are familiar with overfitting, you would hate it if not check out this [post](https://mravendi.github.io/2018/02/28/AnotherLook.html), you are going to hear a lot about overfitting.

 In a nutshell, overfitting happens when your models are over-trained and thus cannot generalize beyond the training dataset.
 This is how it looks like if you plot the loss values for the training and validation datasets: